 Indoor Air Pollutants You Should Be Aware Of

-If nobody in your home is experiencing any immediate health issues, you may ignore the warnings about indoor air pollutants.
-It is important to understand that the negative effects of these pollutants can actually appear many years down the road in the form of reproductive health problems and even cancer.
+Minor health effects can show up soon after exposure to a pollutant in the form of eye irritation, runny nose, headaches, etc. But it is important to understand that long-term negative effects of these pollutants can actually appear many years down the road in the form of respiratory disease, heart disease, and cancer.

 The following is a list of common pollutants you should be aware of: